Optimization with Constraint Learning: A Framework and Survey: Challenges and Opportunities in Constraint Learning

-As the process of constraint learning is relatively new, it stands to reason that there will be several areas where further research can be carried out.
-Following, we summarize some of these opportunities for further research in light of the steps of our proposed framework.\\
+In light of these challenges, some of the opportunities for further research are presented below.
+The opportunities are discussed in light of the steps of our proposed framework.\\

-\textit{Data Gathering and Preprocessing}: As seen in Section \ref{sec:dataHandlingReview}, the data gathering and preprocessing phase of the constraint learning process is often an afterthought in optimization.
-There is therefore an opportunity to understand the effects of the data generation and preprocessing phase on the solution of the optimization problem.
+\textit{Data Gathering and Preprocessing}: There is an opportunity to understand the effects of the data generation and preprocessing phase on the solution of the optimization problem.
 Is there a particular strategy (e.g. DoCE, Kriging, etc.) that performs best for constraint learning?
 It is also necessary to understand the size and type of data that is needed in order to get a good predictive model for constraint learning, and not just for prediction.\\